 The Volkswagen Tiguan is spacious, comfortable and good to drive, while its raised driving position gives you a great view out.
-However, it’s a little bit more expensive than alternatives
+However, it’s a little bit more expensive than alternatives.

-The Volkswagen Tiguan has a comfortable driving position while great all-round visibility means it’s not that difficult to manoeuvre or park despite being a big SUV.
+It’s comfortable to drive, easy to see out of and a doddle to manoeuvre around tight car parks The Volkswagen Tiguan has a comfortable driving position while great all-round visibility means it’s not that difficult to manoeuvre or park despite being a big SUV.

 A Skoda Kodiaq is even more cavernous, but unless you’re running a removals firm, the Tiguan is going to be practical enough for most family duties.

 You’ll be impressed with how this Volkswagen drives too.
 Admittedly it’s not very exciting, but what really matters is that it’s comfy, quiet and feels secure and stable on faster roads.
 The Volkswagen Tiguan is also sufficiently agile to nip through town traffic or zip along a twisty road with little fuss.
 And you can relax knowing you and your family are protected by VW’s latest safety systems, including standard automatic emergency city braking.

 If you don’t do many long journeys then go for the excellent 1.5-litre 150hp petrol engine – it gives a good blend of price, performance and economy.
 For higher miles or towing, you’ll want one of the punchy 2.0-litre diesels.
 An automatic gearbox is available on two- and four-wheel-drive models, though if you want a serious off-roader you would be better off with a Land Rover Discovery Sport.

 But if you don’t need that extra capability, the Volkswagen Tiguan is one of the very best all-round family SUVs you can buy.
 It pretty much does it all.